 This course is designed to give you a solid introduction to UX design—what it is, why it matters, and the basics of how to do it.
 You’ll also get a good look at how (and why!) to kickstart a career in UX design.
 And the best part?
 You’ll get a taste of what it’s like to actually be a UX designer with the hands-on exercises we’ve included along the way.

 Each tutorial should only take around 30 minutes to complete, depending on how deep you go into the exercises and additional resources linked throughout.
-We recommend completing one UX design tutorial per day, and at least one hands-on exercise (some tutorials give you more than one option).
-We’ll send you daily emails to help keep you on track for that goal, but feel free to work at your own pace and complete the course in more or less time!
+Feel free to work at your own pace and complete the course in as much or as little time as you need!

 But before we get there, let’s make sure you’re set up for success from the start.
 This first UX design tutorial lays the foundation for the rest of the course.
 By the end of this tutorial, you’ll: